 - 2 pounds lean ground beef, 90% lean or more

 Saute the onion in the olive oil in a heavy skillet over medium heat until tender.
 Place the onions in a large bowl and let sit for 10 minutes to cool slightly.

-Add the eggs, tomato sauce, oats, salt, pepper and Lawry's seasoning to the onions and mix well to blend.
+Add the eggs, tomato sauce, bread crumbs, salt, and pepper to the onions and mix well to blend.
 Let stand for 10 minutes.
 Then add the ground beef and mix gently but thoroughly with your hands to blend.

 Form the meat mixture into two loaf shapes on a broiler rack with slits and a bottom section for catching drippings.